SYS-Labs/rollux-tutorial/cross-dom-comm/README.md

    `crossChainMessenger.getMessageStatus(process.env.HASH)` can return several values at this stage:

    - `sdk.MessageStatus.READY_TO_PROVE` (3): The proof transaction hasn't been processed yet.
-     Go to [Goerli Etherscan](https://goerli.etherscan.io/) and search for the hash.
+     Go to [Syscoin Tanenbaum Blockscout](https://tanenbaum.io/) and search for the hash.

    - `sdk.MessageStatus.IN_CHALLENGE_PERIOD` (4): Still in the challenge period, wait a few seconds.